 Statistics and facts about electric mobility

-Today, e-mobility market is still heavily subsidized.
+The market for electric vehicles is still heavily subsidized.
 Germany is awarding some 1.66 billion euros in grants over the funding period

 between 2009 and 2013.
 By 2020, China aims to increase